abdelazez-elsayed/UdacityWebTrack/weather-journal-app/README.md

 Body-parser
 Cors
 ## Instructions
+Make sure you install NodeJS , express , body-parser and cors\
+if not install them -> open terminal and run these commands (make sure you install NodeJS and NPM firs)\
+`npm install express`\
+`npm install body-parser`\
+`npm install cors`\
-Make sure you install NodeJS , express , body-parser and cors Run `server.js` in Node server open terminal inside Weather-journal-app and run `node ./server.js` The server runs on port 8000 open `localhost:8000` in your browser and choose a country from select box and enter a zip code of city inside selected country
+Run `server.js` in Node server open terminal inside Weather-journal-app and run `node ./server.js`\
+The server runs on port 8000\
+open `localhost:8000` in your browser and choose a country from select box and enter a zip code of city inside selected country\

 ## Extras